NiccoloRighetti/MantoGryllo_Dating/README.md

-# Mitogenomic Dating of Polyneoptera Using MCMCtree
+# Mitochondrial phylogenomics supports a Carboniferous origin of Xononomia

-This project aims to explore the robustness and sensitivity of molecular dating analyses within the Polyneoptera phylogeny using MCMCtree.
+This project aims to explore the robustness and sensitivity of molecular dating analyses within the Polyneoptera phylogeny using MCMCtree, with a focus on Xenonomia.
 Four distinct sensitivity tests were conducted to scrutinize key aspects influencing the dating results: two of them tested the dataset, while the others tested the priors.

 ![Workflow](Images/Workflow.png)